-The offering, at the 2019 Winter Institute, takes into account that individuals and organizations must work together to facilitate change.
+The offering, at the 2019 Winter Institute in St. Petersburg, Florida, takes into account that individuals and organizations must work together to facilitate change.

 When assessing the problem of physician burnout from a larger viewpoint, discerning leaders are recognizing that individual wellness requires more than a stopgap effort if it’s not also addressed on an organizational level.

 In other words: What good does it do for a physician to seek and achieve personal wellness if they must return to the same toxic organization that contributed to their burnout in the first place?

 AAPL answers that question with a two-pronged approach to burnout: “Our audience is both the individual and the organization,” says Dian Ginsberg, director of career services for the American Association for Physician Leadership, “or it’s the representative of an organization who detects a culture of burnout and wants to facilitate that change.”

 This dual approach incorporates two important tools: the Maslach Burnout Inventory, which assesses burnout on an individual level, and the Areas of Worklife Survey, which achieves the same on an organizational level.

 Both surveys will be integral to AAPL’s Wellness Academy, to be held during the Winter Institute in St. Petersburg, Florida, Jan.
 25-27.
 Although open to all, the academy is designed for wellness officers and anyone tasked with developing organizational wellness programs.